 About Linda’s Best Recipes

 Welcome to Linda’s Best Recipes!
 This is my first real blog, even though I have had a presence on the web since 2002.
-I have always been hesitant to start my own blog because I was so busy writing the 36 cook books (plus Medical Ethics for Dummies) I have written since 2005.
+I have always been hesitant to start my own blog because I was so busy writing the 52 cook books (plus Medical Ethics for Dummies) I have written since 2005.
 The focus of the site is changing as of March 2019!
 I have decided to narrow the focus to feature the science of baking and cooking.
 I am putting my education in food science to work in a new way.

-Second, while I appreciate that some bloggers like to add lots of pictures of food before they get to the recipe, I find that really gets in the way of focusing on the recipe.
+The recipes will still be wonderful.
+I still will not add tons of text and pictures to get in the way of focusing on the recipe.
 When I see a great picture of a recipe, I want to find out how it is made.
 Right now.
 Scrolling through pictures of cute kids helping in the kitchen, plus wading through pictures of the steps in the recipe is not what I want.
 So I won’t do that.

-And third, I have been involved in food for 50 years (and no, I’m not 75; I got started very young!).
+I have been involved in food for 50 years (and no, I’m not 75; I got started very young!).
 I started cooking at the age of 7, and was reading cookbooks at that time too.
 I have a collection of more than 2,000 cookbooks, which I read like novels.
-And I have logged a good amount of time in the kitchen, the test kitchen, and in photo studios, not to mention hours spent at the computer.
+And I have logged a good amount of time in the kitchen, professional test kitchens, and in photo studios, not to mention hours spent at the computer.

-So when I say these are the “best recipes” you can believe it!
+So when I say these are Linda’s “best recipes” you can believe it!
 They are not always healthy, and they are not always trendy, but they will always be delicious.
 And foolproof with my food science tips.
 Try some and have a good time in your kitchen.